-While writers tend to want to be original with their content, a story pitched should fit into a broader context like society, the industry, or even the world while also being eye-catching and foremost from a public relations perspective.
-The person creating the content should ask how the story presented can fit into a larger picture and be part of a broader significance so that it is somehow related to other content already in the industry.
+While writers want to be original with their content, a story should fit into a broader context like society, the industry, or even the world while also being compelling.
+For this reason, you should ask how the story presented can fit into a larger picture and convey broader significance so that it is is relatable to people who are interested in your industry.

 This may be when companies get overwhelmed because of the amount of content, research, time, and effort needed to achieve persuasive PR writing.
 However, there is no need to worry because public relations agencies like Pressfarm exist.
 Armed with a team of PR specialists, expert writers and certified designers, Pressfarm can help you create compelling and concise content to help you make a splash in your industry.
 With a winning press release, a compelling feature story and a creative media kit from Pressfarm.
 You can create a memorable brand story.
 Ultimately, a good brand story will not only capture media attention but also inspires your target audience.

 Much like writing with empathy, storytelling is another effective way to grab a reader’s attention.
-Sending a message through storytelling allows readers to digest the information easier and connect their emotions with the content.
+Sending a message via storytelling allows readers to digest the information more easily and connect with your brand emotionally.

 6) Provide insights

-The other important part of PR writing is providing crucial information and valuable insights and a good story.
-The senses are what drives a PR strategy, while data is what shapes content ideas.
-Public relations is the combination of creative arts and science; good PR writing is when both fields meet in a way that shows a writer’s ability to use data to understand behaviors and motivations.
+The other important part of PR writing is providing crucial information, valuable insights and a good story.
+Public relations is the combination of creative arts and science; good PR writing is when both fields meet in a way that shows a writer’s ability to use data to understand behaviours and motivations.

 When a company is trying to earn media coverage, they need to be completely upfront about the information sent to the journalist or media outlet.
 Not only are journalists professional writers, but they are also expert researchers.
 By being truthful from the beginning, a company does not risk journalists finding out their “dirty little secret” after future research.
 The beginning phase of planning and research plays a significant role in this process.
 But accuracy also highlights the importance of fact-checking and proofreading.